Lindholm scores twice, Flames beat Senators 3-1

+CALGARY, Alberta (AP) — Make it two wins in as many games for Calgary Flames interim head coach Geoff Ward.

-CALGARY, Alberta (AP) — Elias Lindholm scored the deciding goal late in the third period and added an empty-netter, leading the Calgary Flames to a 3-1 victory over the Ottawa Senators on Saturday night.
+Elias Lindholm scored the deciding goal late in the third period and added an empty-netter, leading the Flames to a 3-1 victory over the Ottawa Senators on Saturday night.

-New Flames coach Geoff Ward won for the second time in as many games.
-He was also a winner on Wednesday night, when Calgary beat Buffalo 3-2 in overtime.
+Ward was also a winner on Wednesday night, when Calgary beat Buffalo 3-2 in overtime.

 Calgary head coach Bill Peters resigned on Friday amid allegations of racial slurs and physical abuse of players in previous jobs.
 Peters’ resignation came after a lengthy process that included investigations by the Flames and the NHL.